Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

   You can [set the launch mode](#group) when launching an application through an application control.
 The launch mode determines whether the application is launched in its own group, or as a sub application within an existing group.

-- Handle application control actions
+- Handling application control actions

   You can [handle each application control action](#action) when getting a launch request.